Pronuntiatio

 While the content, structure, and style of oration were (and continue to be) the most important elements of oratory, effective delivery enhances its persuasive power, and poor delivery detracts greatly from its intended effect.

 Delivery is based on the technology of the times.

 During Cicero's time, delivery was predominantly speaking.
 Written delivery developed because of the written language, and now delivery is both spoken and written.
-Technology has taken away the distinctions between written and oral delivery.
+Technology has removed some of the distinctions between written and oral delivery.

 Written discourse did not become important until reading became more common.
 Because the ancients did not use punctuation, their writing consisted of one long stream of words called scriptio continua.

 During the editing process, modern rhetors must go through three stages: correctness rule, formatting, and presentation.

 Writers face more problems than speakers because they must be conscious of spelling, punctuation, and grammar.

 Punctuation is useful in written discourse because it marks the end of a thought and allows the reader to pause and process the information.

 Visual rhetoric focuses on images and how words function as images.

 The delivery of ocular demonstration is the use of words to produce mental images in the audience.
 Textual presentation allows the writer to grab the reader's attention before actually reading the text based on the appearance of the text.
 The invention of word processors has allowed writers to enhance the appearance of their text and use effects to put emphasis on certain words or thoughts.

 Delivery refers not only to written or spoken language, but also to photographs, paintings, or movies.